samsmithnz/DotNetCensus/README.md

 ## To use

+1. This tool requires the .NET 6 or .NET 7 SDK to be installed.
-1. First install:
+2. Then install:
 `dotnet tool install -g dotnet-census`
-2. Then run the command in the directory you need to count versions:
+3. Then run the command in the directory you need to count versions:
 `dotnet census`
-3. If you have an old version, you can update with `dotnet tool update -g dotnet-census`, and uninstall with `dotnet tool uninstall -g dotnet-census`
+4. If you have an old version, you can update with: `dotnet tool update -g dotnet-census`
+5. To uninstall, use: `dotnet tool uninstall -g dotnet-census`

 ## Console arguments
 Several options are supported: